UPS Packaging Charges with WooCommerce UPS Shipping Plugin

 Following is an insight into some standard UPS parameters and features, that you can configure using the plugin in your WooCommerce store.

 As a shipping service, UPS provides these two parameters when it comes to packaging and rate calculations:

 UPS shipping services are subjected to the weight and physical dimensions of the package.
 Based on your region you can choose the unit of the above-mentioned parameters.
-You can manually select the unit using WooCommerce UPS Shipping plugin.
+You can manually select the unit using the WooCommerce UPS Shipping plugin.

 The image below shows the unit options UPS Shipping plugin provides:

-Since you have decided the units of both Weight and Dimensions, let’s see which packaging method to use based on some scenarios.
+Since you have decided on the units of both Weight and Dimensions, let’s see which packaging method to use based on some scenarios.

 UPS Parcel Packaging Methods